Pope Francis, voice for the poor who transformed the Catholic Church, dies on Easter Monday

 Francis suffered a severe health crisis earlier this year and was hospitalized for five weeks with double pneumonia.
 His doctors said later that the pope was so critically ill the staff considered stopping his treatment so he could die.

-But the pope recovered from the worst illness and was discharged last month and was convalescing at the Vatican.
-The Vatican said as recently as last week that his health was improving.
+But the pope recovered from the worst bout of illness and was discharged last month, before convalescing at the Vatican.
+As recently as last week, his health had been improving, according to the Vatican.

 While he did not lead any major services during the holiday period, the pope continued to hold engagements up to Easter Sunday, when he met briefly with US Vice President JD Vance.